Sunday, April 14 / 6:00 p.m.

 KIRK WHALUM’S GOSPEL ACCORDING TO JAZZ CELEBRATION

-Kirk Whalum’s The Gospel According to Jazz Celebration has become a staple as the Boscov’s Berks Jazz Fest finale as presented by the Berks Arts Council.
+Kirk Whalum’s Gospel According to Jazz Celebration has become a staple as the Boscov’s Berks Jazz Fest finale.

-Kirk Whalum, a peerless saxophonist and composer who brings a deep spirituality to everything he plays, once again has assembled an extraordinary group of musicians to explore gospel music, one of the roots of jazz.
+Kirk Whalum, a peerless saxophonist and composer who brings a deep spirituality to everything he plays and is an ordained minister, once again has assembled an extraordinary group of musicians to explore gospel music, one of the roots of jazz.

 R&B/gospel vocalist and keyboardist John Stoddart is unquestionably one of the music industry’s most notable talents and is an accomplished artist, composer, writer, composer and instrumentalist.